 Companies can expect tough enforcement of German anti-corruption laws, and German authorities cooperate with foreign counterparts, including in the US, which has contributed to one of the largest corruption enforcement actions against a single company.
 However, companies can take steps to mitigate their exposure to compliance risks under German law.

-The Administrative Offences Act (OWiG) holds companies civilly liable for corruption offences committed by their representatives.
+The Administrative Offences Act (OWiG) holds companies civilly liable for corruption offenses committed by their representatives.
 Implementing effective compliance systems makes good business sense as doing so helps ensure companies avoid breaching German law.

 Companies doing business outside Germany risk criminal and civil company liability for the corrupt acts of persons acting on their behalf.
 The US FCPA Compliance Guide and UK Bribery Act Compliance Guide provide compliance guidance for extraterritorial legislation containing criminal company liability.
-Modern anti-corruption legislation demands common compliance programme characteristics that companies should consider:
+Modern anti-corruption legislation demands common compliance program characteristics that companies should consider: